William Sinclair-Burgess: Post-war career

 Burgess returned to New Zealand, and resumed his career with the New Zealand military with the rank of lieutenant colonel.
 He was an artillery officer at the Wellington Military District headquarters, in Palmerston North.
 He married in 1921, which was when he first adopted the additional surname Sinclair, his biological father's name.
 However, he did not begin formally using his new surname until 1926.
 In 1922, Burgess was posted to New Zealand Military Forces headquarters in Wellington as a staff officer.
 Two years later, he became director of 'Military intelligence and training' for three months before being promoted to colonel and appointed Chief of the General Staff.

 Promoted to brigadier in 1928, Burgess became Commandant of the New Zealand Military Forces, a position now known as the Chief of Army, in 1931 for a four-year term.
 The country's economic difficulties made his appointment a difficult one.
 The depression had resulted in New Zealand's compulsory military training scheme being abolished and the Territorial Force needed to be reorganised accordingly.

-Burgess, now a major general, also implemented a rearmament program in response to increased aggression by the Japanese Empire in China and made a number of recommendations to the New Zealand government.
+Burgess, now a major general, also implemented a rearmament program in response to increased aggression by the Empire of Japan in China and made a number of recommendations to the New Zealand government.
 Some recommendations, such as the purchase of aircraft (which led to the establishment of the Royal New Zealand Air Force) and artillery for harbour defences, were enacted.
 Others, such as the proposal for an infantry battalion and artillery battery be formed for service in British India, were not.
 He was also an advocate for the mechanisation of the New Zealand Military Forces.
 He was made a Knight Bachelor in the 1934 New Year Honours, and a Knight Commander of the Order of the British Empire in the 1935 King's Birthday Honours, the same year his term as Commandant of the New Zealand Military Forces was extended for two years.
 In 1935, he was also awarded the King George V Silver Jubilee Medal.